-Since it is back to school time I thought we’d do some show and tell on arts and crafts.
+Since it is back to school time I thought we’d do some arts and crafts.

 Painting 101: chalkpaint is the best invention ever….no prep, just paint.
 Many people like Annie’s Sloan’s line but I use Americana Décor which you can get at Michael’s, a bargain with a 40% off coupon.
 This chair was a $5 thrift store find – I found it outside the store when I was dropping some stuff off.
 I used Serene Blue which is a lovely soft shade.